Indigenous religion: Definition

 The academic study of religions has used three concepts through which to categorise different religious groups: "world religions", "new religious movements", and "indigenous religions".
 The scholar of religion Carole M. Cusack noted that "indigenous religions" were rejected from the "world religions" category because they "are typically this-wordly, orally transmitted, non-proselytizing, folk-oriented, expressed in myths and traditional law, and pluralist."

 In the nineteenth century, the dominant ways to refer to these religions were "primitive religion" or "non-literate religion", as they were seen as offering insight into how religion was practiced by the earliest humans.
 Another term, "primal religion", was coined by Andrew Walls in the University of Aberdeen in the 1970s to provide a focus on non-Western forms of religion as found in Africa, Asia, and Oceania.
-However, according to the scholar of religion Graham Harvey, such approaches preference Western industrialized people and the course of Protestant Enlightenment culture.
+However, according to the scholar of religion Graham Harvey, such approaches prefer Western industrialized people and the course of Protestant Enlightenment culture.
 Likewise, James Cox, Walls's student, argues that terms such as "primal religion", "primitive religion", and "tribal religion" suggest an undeveloped religion which can be seen as a preparation for conversion to Christianity.

 Graham Harvey states that indigenous religions constitute most of the world's religions.
 At the same time, he noted that "indigenous religionists" do not numerically make up the majority of religious people.

 Some religions considered "indigenous religions" have gained as much global visibility as some of the "world religions".
 For instance, musicians influenced by the belief systems of the Maori, Indigenous Australian, and Canadian First Nations peoples have had their work exposed to an international audience.

-Examples

-Shinto
+Contested areas

 A Shinto rite; Shinto is often called an "indigenous religion", though the reasons for this classification have been debated among scholars.

-The Japanese religion Shinto is often described as an "indigenous religion", although some scholars, like Asian studies scholar John K. Nelson notes that it is often "unclear" what is meant by the term "indigenous" in this context.
+The Japanese religion Shinto is often described as an "indigenous religion", although some scholars, like Asian studies scholar John K. Nelson, note that it is often "unclear" what is meant by the term "indigenous" in this context.
 He noted, for example, that there remain debates as to when the ancestors of the Japanese arrived in the islands that now make up Japan and that there were other communities, such as the Ainu, who lived on some of these islands before them.
-It is however a native religion, being the religion of the ethnicity who arrived in the islands that now make up Japan.
+It is however, a native religion, being the religion of the ethnicity that arrived in the islands that now make up Japan.

-Indigenous Philippine folk religions

-Indigenous Philippine folk religions are the distinct native religions of various ethnic groups in the Philippines, where most follow belief systems in line with animism.
-These indigenous folk religions include a set of local worship traditions that are devoted to the anito or diwata (and their variables), terms which translate to gods, spirits, and ancestors.